A poll card is only sent out to inform electors that there is going to be an election. It will tell you:

 - the date of the election

-- the ward or parish or constituency you are in
+- the ward, parish or constituency you are in

 - your polling station

-All postal voters receive a postal poll card.
-Check whether you have actually received a postal poll card which will be pink.
-If the card is white and you think you should have received a postal vote, please email electoral information or phone the Elections office on 0300 123 5016.
+All postal voters receive a pink postal poll card.
+If the card is white and you think you should have received a postal vote, phone the Elections office on 0300 123 5016 or email electoral information.

 If you have not received a poll card you may not be able to vote.

 - British, Irish and Commonwealth electors can vote at Parliamentary, Borough and Parish elections.